 Divers enter the water in a number of ways, but one of the most common is called backward roll entry, back entry or backroll.
-This happens when the diver sits on the side of a zodiac boat or a small dingy holds onto their regulator mouthpiece and just allows gravity to move them underwater.
+But if you are wondering that why do divers fall backwards then this happens when the diver sits on the side of a zodiac boat or a small dingy holds onto their regulator mouthpiece and just allows gravity to move them underwater.

 This is the safest and most common method if you are diving from a big ship, which is to step forward (also known as a giant stride).
 In this method, you can use your regulator and mask as a ‘Stride’ that would be held with one hand.
 And with your hoses against your body to make sure they stay in place as you hit the water.